DataTushar/CallCenterReportExcelDashboard/README.md

 Data Cleaning & Transformation

-Conditional Formatting for Insights
+Conditional Formatting for Better Insights

-📢 Notes
+⚠️ Important Notes

 If slicers do not work, ensure 'Enable Macros' is activated in Excel settings.

 Some visualizations may require Power Pivot to be enabled.

-👤 Author
+👨‍💻 Author

 Created by Tushar Singh.
-For any queries, reach out via GitHub.
+For any queries, feel free to reach out via GitHub.